jeremyt12345/Windows-Event-Logs-Finding-Evil-Skill-Assesment/README.md

 <img width="629" height="130" alt="image" src="https://github.com/user-attachments/assets/ccafcc3d-4b3e-4697-ab26-7780271e1346" />

-Once we find the log we're then suppose to you our past knowledge of Event ID's.
+Once we find the log we're then suppose to with our past knowledge of Event ID's.
 We'd be using Event 7, then we filter the log for "mscoree.dll"

 <img width="694" height="326" alt="image" src="https://github.com/user-attachments/assets/7ef30880-c1b9-49c9-9d46-aaf3200b8722" />